getify/You-Dont-Know-JS/async & performance/ch1.md

 This is not just about what happens from the beginning of a `for` loop to the end of a `for` loop, which of course takes *some time* (microseconds to milliseconds) to complete.
 It's about what happens when part of your program runs *now*, and another part of your program runs *later* -- there's a gap between *now* and *later* where your program isn't actively executing.

 Practically all non-trivial programs ever written (especially in JS) have in some way or another had to manage this gap, whether that be in waiting for user input, requesting data from a database or file system, sending data across the network and waiting for a response, or performing a repeated task at a fixed interval of time (like animation).
 In all these various ways, your program has to manage state across the gap in time.
-As they famously say in London (of the subway system): "mind the gap".
+As they famously say in London (of the chasm between the subway door and the platform): "mind the gap".

 In fact, the relationships between the *now* and *later* parts of your program is at the heart of asynchronous programming.